Meteor-Community-Packages/meteor-autoform/README.md

 * `updateDoc`: The form input values in a modifier, suitable for use with update()
 * `currentDoc`: The object that's currently bound to the form through the doc attribute

+And `this` provides the following:

-`this` provides a `resetForm` method, which you can call to reset the corresponding autoform if necessary.
+* A `resetForm` method, which you can call to reset the corresponding autoform if necessary
+* The form submit event, in `event`
+* The template, in `template`

-If you return false, no further submission will happen.
+If you return false, no further submission will happen, and it is equivalent to calling `event.preventDefault()` and `event.stopPropagation()`.
 This allows you to use an `onSubmit` hook in combination with other submission methods.

 Otherwise the onSubmit function acts pretty much like any other onSubmit function, except that insertDoc and updateDoc are validated before it is called.
 However, since